o-az/ens-light/README.md

 # giveEnsName(\<address>\)

-### Giga tiny function to get ENS name of an address.
-You can use it in your own code
+### Giga tiny function to get ENS name of an address 🤏

 ## Installation